Beyond VLM-Based Rewards: Diffusion-Native Latent Reward Modeling: Experiments

 We adopt SD3.5-Medium~\cite{sd3} as the diffusion backbone.
 Our proposed \ourrm is trained on a valid subset of HPDv3~\cite{ma2025hpsv3}, which contains approximately 0.8M pairwise comparisons.
 Training is conducted for one epoch on 8 GPUs with 80G VRAMs.
 We adopt AdamW with weight decay $0.01$, a constant learning rate of $5\times10^{-5}$, and a total batch size of $64$.
 We maintain an exponential moving average (EMA) of model weights with decay $0.995$ throughout training, and use the EMA weights for evaluation.

-Following standard diffusion pre-training practice~\cite{sdxl}, we adopt bucketed training for variable-resolution images.
+Following standard diffusion-training practice~\cite{sdxl}, we adopt bucketed training for variable-resolution images.
 Each sample is resized to its nearest resolution bucket, and over 80\% of images preserve their original resolution and aspect ratio after bucketing.
 For timestep sampling, we use the \emph{Uniform} strategy, drawing $t \sim \mathcal{U}(0, 1)$.
 For each preference pair, the chosen and rejected samples are perturbed with the same noise to form $(\vx_t^{+},\vx_t^{-})$.
-Additional implementation details are provided in the supplementary materials.
+More implementation details are provided in \appref{sec:supp:hyper}.

 \paragraph{Evaluation Protocol}

 We compare against representative reward models from three categories: \emph{\textbf{(i)} CLIP-base Reward Models:} ImageReward~\cite{xu2023imagereward}, PickScore~\cite{kirstain2023pick}, HPSv2~\cite{wu2023human_hpsv2}, and MPS~\cite{zhang2024learning}; \emph{\textbf{(ii) }VLM-based Reward Models:} UnifiedReward~\cite{wang2025unified}, UnifiedReward-CoT~\cite{wang2025unified_cot}, and HPSv3~\cite{ma2025hpsv3}; \emph{\textbf{(iii)} Diffusion-based Reward Models:} LRM-SD1.5~\cite{zhang2025diffusion} and LRM-SDXL.